 If the app is in closed beta or just announced we do not accept it.
 If the app is in open beta or "kind of easy" to get access to we will probably accept it.

 It could be many reasons.
 Either it could be one of the clearly stated rules in this FAQ like nudity, non english apps or something similar.
 It could also be that we just don't think the app would provide any value to our users.
-In general we do not approve apps from small websites and local newspapers made with automated tools, personal websites or blogs, magazines, independent radio stations, collections of sounds, ringtones, wallpapers, screensavers, video playlists, local and domestic apps.
+In general we do not approve apps from small websites and local newspapers made with automated tools, companies that provide a custom-made service, personal websites or blogs, magazines, independent radio stations, collections of sounds, ringtones, wallpapers, screensavers, video playlists, local and domestic apps.

 We are also declining a lot of apps that are basically the same app but bundled in different ways like apps to convert various file formats and so on.

 The approval of user submissions is at admins' discretion.

 US and Europe are our primary markets; we usually do not accept apps and services only available in single nations or in other geographical areas.
 We may add market specific filters to allow them in the future, but it would be too much for us right now.

 As most site on the internet we are completely depending on ads to be able to get food on the table and pay for hosting, servers and stuff like that.
 However we do not want to show you ads that in any way are intrusive.
 If you get a pop-up, pop-under, ads that plays video / audio automatically or something like that, please let us know at email@example.com.

 Just let us know in the forum or by e-mail on firstname.lastname@example.org

 People should upvote things they genuinely like or find interesting, not because they were peer pressured to do so.
 Feel free to spread the word and bring friends into the discussion, but asking or incentivizing people to upvote or, worse, creating fake accounts to like or review your product may trigger the algorithm to drop it in the ranks or remove it from the front page entirely.